ben-shepherd/larascript-framework-monorepo/libs/larascript-http/docs/routes.md

 ## Routes

-Define routes with the router or the `Route` facade.
+Define routes with the router or the `HttpRouter` facade.

 ```ts
 import HttpRouter from '@/http/router/HttpRouter';